Reverse proxy

 Cloudflare can be configured as a reverse proxy.
 But Cloudflare require a Enterprise plan to rewrite domains (host headers).
 The X-FoxIDs-Secret

-HTTP header should can be added.
+HTTP header should be added.

 IIS ARR Proxy